downfromthetrees/the_magic_eye/README.md

 * Search for the_magic_eye and connect
 * Under **Automatic deploys**, choose **Enable Automatic Deploys**
 * Deploy it for the first time by selecting **Deploy Branch** under **Manual Deploy**
 * Go back to **Resources**, click on Papertrail and you should see logs coming out that the bot is successfully initializing by processing old posts before it starts running normally.
+You can use Papetrail any time you want to see what it's up to (filter out the keepalive calls first).

+Your bot is now up and running.
+The initialisation period may take some time as it goes through the last/top 1000 posts.

+Heroku apps need interaction to keep running, so follow the last step below:

 ----
 * Setup a ping to keep the app alive:
     * Click on **New Relic APM** in the list